 Description: Play by day as you enjoy family-friendly park attractions and special fall entertainment featuring some of your favorite classic storybook characters!
 Then, after the sun goes down, you’ll glow by night in a whole new light with the NEW Nighttime Parade and plenty of other NEW not-so-spooky glowing experiences!

 Cost: Tickets are $34.95 (12+), $29.95 (3-11), and free for guests under 2.
 Tickets are good for all day and should be purchased in advance.
 Stone Mountain is limiting daily guest capacity.

 Location: Zoo Atlanta

 Description: Wear your costume to sample treats throughout the Zoo, enjoy the Monster Mash Disco, a kids’ craft, help catch the Candy Thief, and see all the fun zoo animals.
-Boo at the Zoo is from 9 a.m. to 3 p.m. on October 23, 24, 30, and 31.
+Boo at the Zoo is from 9 a.m. to 3 p.m. on the last two weekends in October.

 Location: Southern Railway Museum, Duluth

 Description: The family-friendly event features trick or treating at decorated stations around the museum.
 Attendees 12 years and younger are eligible to participate in a costume contest.

 Cost: Included with Museum entry for the day ($12-$18)